frankfinelli/NIMROOK/README.md

 1. 100% Complete.
 All named cards are scanned and accounted for.
 Will consider tokens and official proxies during next round of scanning once protocol has been established.
 2. 10% Complete.
 Prototype will now be focused on.
 Skeleton application and database has been created.
 Data will be cleaned first before transfer.
 3. Altair will still be default until better alternatives are available.
+4. Pending app and database construction